“I don’t want to be human,” my 4-year-old says when I’m putting her to bed one night.

 “It’s scary and I don’t know what it feels like.”

 She’s crying inconsolably now.
 I curl myself around her tiny body, which is so filled with sorrow.

 She has abandoned herself to grief and it takes a long time for her to settle down.

 More than twenty minutes pass before the cries turn to hiccups and the hiccups to deep breaths.
 Finally, my 4-year-old daughter sighs and her breathing steadies and she is asleep.

 I tiptoe out of the room but stop at the door to look at her: blonde hair haloing her face, eyelids purple, limbs sprawled.

 When a 4-year-old encounters the reality of life

 I was walking to the subway on the lower East Side when I saw the text from my husband last week: SLEEPY DIED.
 ATHENA’S STAYING HOME FROM SCHOOL.

 Sleepy was our tortoise.

-When Athena, our second oldest, turned ten, she spent an hour looking around the pet shop until she finally, and triumphantly, decided on a Sulcata tortoise.
-The pet store owner told us they were easy to care for, would live to be 100 or even 150, and were a clean and pleasant pet.
+When Athena, our second oldest, turned ten, she spent an hour looking around the pet shop.
+Finally, and triumphantly, she decided on a Sulcata tortoise.
+The pet store owner told us they were “easy to care for.”
+He said they would live to be 100 or even 150.
+A clean and pleasant pet.